 The management of this risk is currently a part of our daily business.
 Apart from the supporting tools for weather forecasting, which roughly has a cost of US\$ 15,000 pa, there is no other additional cost on top of the current OPEX.
-However, considering that the patterns are likely to change more in the future, Akenerji is studying the long-term affects of this risk on Akenerji's current assets, and looking for additional tools.
-Akenerji is also looking for investment opportunities with different energy sources to balance the negative effect of reduced hydro generation.
+However, considering that the patterns are likely to change more in the future, Akenerji is studying the long-term effects of this risk on Akenerji's current assets, and looking for additional tools.
+Akenerji is also looking for investment opportunities with different energy sources to balance the generation portfolio and hence the negative effect of reduced hydro generation.